milochen0418/xlide/README.md

 The project name on the github is xlide.
 And the original name is Sync-Slide

+## Environment setup
+## Server  ./server
+you can start your server by following this document ./server/README.md
+## Android App ./android
+Open the android project and build it.

+## Description of this product
 Build the stronger giver culture through slide xlide give the add-on function for slide content
 There are two feature currently